-Learn something new every day More Info... by email
+Learn something new every day

 During the early years of the mixer, many designs competed with the Banbury® mixer, including single rotor mixers, but they were commercially unsuccessful.
 In Europe and Asia, machines of similar design have been manufactured in conflict with the American patent rights.

-While the equipment has continued to be refined through many feature enhancements, the basic mechanism has remained unchanged.
-The Banbury® Mixer has been specified through the development of many new synthetic materials, including high-viscosity polymers.
+While the equipment has continued to be refined through many feature enhancements over the years, the basic mechanism has remained unchanged.
+The Banbury® model has been specified through the development of many new synthetic materials, including high-viscosity polymers.

-Heat transfer is closely controlled in the modern Banbury® Mixer.
+Heat transfer is closely controlled in the modern Banbury® mixer.
 The rotors generate a lot of friction with the material, so mixing is generally an exothermic process, giving off heat to the environment.
 Some mixes absorb heat and become cooler, however.
 In many processing operations, heat may be added to the system.